RBS Nadia Nerina Scholarship

 Frieda Kaden was born in 2003 in Berlin and has studied ballet since she was six years old.
 At 10 she began full time training with the Staatliche Ballettschule where she has studied for the last six years under the artistic directorship of Gregor Seyffert and Marek Rozicky.

 Frieda was given wonderful opportunities to perform with the School and also the company, playing the role of ‘Little Clara’ in the Staatsballett’s The Nutcracker in 2014, 2015 and 2016.
 In both 2016 and 2018 Frieda was awarded the Gold medal in the Staatliche Ballettschule ballet competition dancing one of Kitri’s variations from Don Quixote and Duo Verba a contemporary solo by Barbara Gatto.
 In 2020 Frida was joint winner of the Frida Seymour Expressive Dance Award.
 After graduating from the Royal Ballet School in 2022, Frieda joins Birmingham Royal Ballet under the artistic direction of Carlos Acosta.

 Amiruddin is an Indian national from Mumbai.
 He is the youngest of seven children, five boys and two girls.
 Amir attended a local state school but dropped out in the 10th grade.
 In 2013 he gained entry to the Going Home Project of the Danceworx Theatre Society, which was set up to help talented young people from socio-economically deprived backgrounds to train and build a professional career in dancing.
 Amiruddin then joined the Oregon Ballet Theatre in Portland in December 2016 and although he was initially going to New York to complete his studies Amiruddin has since chosen to attend The Royal Ballet School.
 Amiruddin’s development as a dancer in just two-and-a-half years is impressive.
-Amor Graduated from the Royal Ballet School in 2021 and is an artist at Miami City Ballet.
+Amor Graduated from the Royal Ballet School in 2021.
 He combines his work as a ballet professional with entrepreneurship developing an app for artistic collaborators to connect.